04-2021: Our 2021 Annual Report is now published!

 2. Be respectful, kind, and patient

 This goes without saying - toxic behaviour will not be tolerated in this community.
-Debates and discussions are how we keep our community vibrant, but this should never cross the line to personal attacks.
+Debates and discussions are how we keep our community vibrant, but this should never cross a line to rude behaviour.
 Ultimately we're all product professionals and we're all here to better ourselves, so let your Canadian-ness show!

 3. Self-promotion has its limits